- ON NOW:

 This deliberation on biodiversity across time - past, present and future - and humanities' place in all of this was the primary concern of the artist in the first year of this art-meets-science project and now continues into 2012 with plans for a second book which takes a more lateral approach born of increasingly critical issues around Seeds and Biodiversity that only 3 years ago, when the project was first conceived, was much less intense and widely discussed than it now is.
 For this reason the artist chooses to continue focusing both her art practice, teaching and communications largely on this critical material.

-Clicking on the UK Trip tab takes you to the latest E-newsletter which documents this hugely stimulating and productive UK adventure which forged engaging connections to people in varied leading projects working to create crucial future-oriented pathways for our global community in the realm of plant biodiversity, habitat and food security... with a vision for strengthening collective endeavours designed to foster the best outcomes for all!
+Clicking on the UK Trip tab documents this hugely stimulating and productive UK adventure which forged engaging connections to people in varied leading projects working to create crucial future-oriented pathways in the realm of plant biodiversity, habitat and food security... this was a defining experience that commented the artist's commitment to this project well into the future.